robincornett/send-images-rss/README.md

 ### What about featured images?

 If your site's feed settings are set to Summary instead of Full Text, the featured image (or first image) will be added to each post.
 As of version 3.1.0, you can now add your post's featured image to the full text feed as well.
-If you use this setting, plase double check your feed (again) to make sure you don't have duplicate featured images, as some themes and plugins do this as well.
+If you use this setting, please double check your feed (again) to make sure you don't have duplicate featured images, as some themes and plugins do this as well.
 (If you are a _Display Featured Image for Genesis_ user, I've got you covered--this setting will not work until you've deactivated this setting in that plugin.)

 ### Does this plugin work with excerpts?